 How have the indicators for adverse impacts on sustainability factors been taken into account?
-The tiered screening approach and GSS assessment to determine eligibility for inclusion in the Index are designed to have the outcome of excluding companies with activities that would significantly harm the Fund's sustainable investment objective.
-This approach takes account of indicators for principal adverse impacts (PAI) of investee companies based on Table 1 of Annex I of the Regulatory Technically Standards underpinning SFDR and any relevant indicators in Tables 2 and 3 of Annex I. The GSS categorises issues that arise for companies which are mapped to the UNGPs (GSS Issue Indicators).
-A non-exhaustive list of the GSS Issue Indicators linked to PAIs which show no harm to the Fund's sustainable investment objective include energy use and greenhouse gas emissions, water use, discharges and releases, spills resulting in environmental impacts and emissions, effluents, and waste.
+The Index methodology determines eligibility for inclusion in the Index and is designed to have the outcome of excluding companies with activities that would significantly harm the Fund's sustainable investment objective.
+This approach takes account of indicators for principal adverse impacts (PAI) of investee companies based on Table 1 of Annex I of the Regulatory Technical Standards underpinning SFDR and any relevant indicators in Tables 2 and 3 of Annex I. The selection and weighting process and exclusionary crieria applied by the Index takes into account several PAI indicators and corresponding metrics in Table 1 of Annex I, such as GHG intensity data and involvement in fossil fuels.

+The GSS categorises issues that arise for companies which are mapped to the UNGPs (GSS Issue Indicators).
+A non-exhaustive list of the GSS Issue Indicators linked to PAIs which show no harm to the Fund's sustainable investment objective include energy use and GHG emissions, water use, discharges and releases, spills resulting in environmental impacts and emissions, effluents, and waste.